-The County and the School District agree that prior to the expiration of the SBR Interlocal Agreement, another Agreement shall be entered into pursuant to Section 1013.33 (14) F.S.
-Alternatively, the School District, a developer pursuant to Section 163.3164 (5) F.S., shall be subject to the County's Comprehensive Plan and Land Development Code, as amended, for site development plan review.
+The County and the School District agree that prior to the expiration of the SBR Interlocal Agreement, they will negotiate in good faith and use their best efforts to develop another SBR Interlocal Agreement, to be entered into pursuant to Section 1013.33 (14) F.S.
+In the absence of an SBR Interlocal Agreement, the School District shall be subject to the County's Comprehensive Plan and Land Development Code, as amended, for site development plan review, subject to the exceptions of the Florida Statutes.